 Use the same rules of communication offline that you would online as Black Twitter consumers often value their twitter interactions more than verbal.
 For them a tweet isn't just a throw away, its a covenant.
 Breaking through is hard enough.
 Give yourself the best chance to be successful and use a personal profile.

-Do Remember The internet it forever and Black Twitter will remind you of it
+Do remember the internet is forever and Black Twitter will remind you of it.

 One of the easiest ways to embarrass yourself is to get sloppy on Twitter.
 While you can't edit a tweet, you do have the ability to delete one.
 However, Black Twitter lives in the space, often more than they do in the real world.
 So by the time a mistake is posted, however honest, assume its been screenshot and saved somewhere in for future ammunition if not used already.
 Never delete the tweet.
 Instead do your best to apologize and if an honest or innocent mistake, explain why and how it could have happened as soon as possible.

 This is particularly important when navigating topics of race.
 With limited characters and lack of context, its easy for a tweet to turn into a firestorm.
 While some might argue it good for business, its never an easy time.
 The best practice is to understand you will not win arguing.
 Admit fault, apologize and move on.
 You might make yourself on someones boycott list or petition but this is why its important to remain authentic and personal with your communication.
 It provides the full context and gives users an opportunity to see the full measure of an individual.

 There's a lot of data published on Twitter and its cool to share it with others but important to give attribution.
 Give credit when it’s due by retweeting other tweets and “@” mentioning others in yours.